-29 Reference: Triton Environmental Consultants Ltd. 2006.
+42 Reference: Triton Environmental Consultants Ltd. 2006.
 Watershed Sensitivity Analysis for the Vanderhoof Forest District (Version 2).
 June 2006.
 Unpublished report.

-Aboriginal use or habitat investments).
+Erosive Soils); Hydrologic Sensitivity (ECA, Biogeoclimatic unit (moisture/precipitation regime), Basin type, Area of lake and wetland buffers, Location of lake and wetland buffers, Potential for an elevated water table); Existing impact Factors (Agricultural area, Urban/residential area, Road density (km/ha), Number of stream crossings, Length of stream harvested, Threatening natural factors (e.g. high summer water temperatures) or identified issues (e.g. slope failures, bank instability)); Future (10-15 years) Impact Factors (Area of pine ≥ age class 3, Protected areas, Potential for stand retention), and; Fish Habitat Value (Species present, Listed species or critical habitats, Habitat present, Recreational opportunities, Stocked lakes present, Recreation sites present, Aboriginal use or habitat investments).
 Soil and terrain sensitivity, and hydrologic sensitivity are based on a maximum score of 20, while existing impact factors and future impact factors are based on a maximum score of 18.
 Having a lower maximum score for the future and existing impact factor categories recognizes that moderate and potentially intensive development can occur in low sensitivity watersheds without a detrimental effect on fish and fish habitat.
 Conversely, even a limited amount of development in a highly sensitive watershed can result in negative effects on fish and fish habitat.
-The sum of soil and terrain sensitivity, hydrological sensitivity, and impact factors were used to assign an overall sensitivity classification (high, medium or low) to each basin based on quartiles:

-High sensitivity = upper quartile scores Moderate sensitivity = 2nd and 3rd quartile scores Low sensitivity = 1st quartile scores

-Similar to overall sensitivity, fish habitat value scores were used to assign an overall value (high, medium or low) to each basin based on quartiles:

-High value fish and fish habitat = upper quartile scores Moderate value fish and fish habitat = 2nd and 3rd quartile scores Low value fish and fish habitat = 1st quartile scores

-The sensitivity categories (high, moderate, low) were then cross-referenced with fish and fish habitat categories in a simple matrix to assign each basin a priority rank of between 1 and 7.
+The sum of soil and terrain sensitivity, hydrological sensitivity, and impact factors were used to assign an overall sensitivity classification (high, medium or low) to each basin based on quartiles: High sensitivity = upper quartile scores Moderate sensitivity = 2nd and 3rd quartile scores Low sensitivity = 1st quartile scores Similar to overall sensitivity, fish habitat value scores were used to assign an overall value (high, medium or low) to each basin based on quartiles: High value fish and fish habitat = upper quartile scores Moderate value fish and fish habitat = 2nd and 3rd quartile scores Low value fish and fish habitat = 1st quartile scores The sensitivity categories (high, moderate, low) were then cross-referenced with fish and fish habitat categories in a simple matrix to assign each basin a priority rank of between 1 and 7.
 The total basin sensitivity score was then multiplied by the fisheries values score to rank Priority 1 basins (sensitive watersheds).

-Sensitive watersheds in the Vanderhoof District are listed in the table under "Current Status" below.
+Sensitive watersheds in the Vanderhoof District are listed in the table under " Current Status " below.
 These watersheds will have further assessment, prior to harvest planning to evaluate potential impacts and where warranted incorporate strategies to mitigate negative impacts on water quality and quantity.
 Indicator 16 recognizes the importance of identifying high risk drainage structures in those watersheds that were determined to be sensitive.
 In order to manage the risks to water quality, the target requires that a mitigation strategy be in place for each of the identified structures and that it is being followed.
 A variety of strategies could be employed for mitigation based on site specific situations.
-These could include:

-- Ditch blocks;

-- Sumps;

-- Silt fences;

-- Cross drains;

-- Grass seeding the cut or fill slopes and the road bed; and
+These could include: Ditch blocks; Sumps; Silt fences; Cross drains; Grass seeding the cut of hir slopes and the road bed, and Water bars.

-- Water bars.

-15: Conduct an inventory of sensitive watersheds and undertake further assessment, prior to harvest planning to evaluate potential impacts and where warranted incorporate strategies to mitigate negative impacts on water quality and quantity.
-These assessments could include watershed sensitivity assessment, stream quality crossing index survey (Indicator 3.2.1(b)), height performance of regenerating stands, road inspections, channel stability assessment, or other suitable assessment as determined by the qualified professional.

-16: Conduct an inventory of high hazard drainage structures within sensitive watersheds and develop a mitigation strategy for each of the structures.
-Action plans with respect to the identified drainage structures will be implemented and monitored.

-Current Status